Sleep Disturbances And Autism Spectrum Disorder In Children

 Children with Autism Spectrum Disorder (ASD) can be particularly affected by insomnia, with around 40-80% of children impacted compared with typically developing children where sleep issues affect around 10-40%.

-Tiredness and lack of sleep can lead to an increase in ASD symptoms, making children more irritable and anxious and also in becoming more hyperactive with greater sensory sensitivity.
+Tiredness and lack of sleep can lead to an increase in ASD symptoms, making some children more irritable and anxious and also in becoming more hyperactive with greater sensory sensitivity.
 In turn, this leads to a wider impact on the family, especially parents whose own sleep may be affected making them feel more stressed.

 ASD and sleep – the differences

-Kids with ASD tend to show many differences in their sleep when compared to children without ASD.
+Children with ASD tend to show many differences in their sleep when compared to children without ASD.
 Generally, this is due to multiple reasons but includes the role of genetics, cultural factors and the child’s individual capacity to regulate their emotions and understand what’s going on.

 The main differences relate to difficulties dropping off and staying asleep, waking more frequently and staying awake, having irregular sleeping and waking patterns and not having restorative sleep which then affects how they function.
 They also have less duration of Rapid Eye Movement (REM) sleep which may be connected with an abnormality in the maturity of their nervous system.